emberjs/data/BREAKING_CHANGES.md

   The default `save` method does this automatically, which means that the existing `createRecords`, `updateRecords`, and `deleteRecords` APIs have not changed.

-There are a number of added conveniences for building custom adapters.
-If you want to learn more, check out the guide.

 ## Revision 4